 Numerous costs are associated with on-site equipment condition audits.
 These costs can include the hourly rate for the contractor’s time, data analysis and reporting fees, and other costs such as additional fees based on the size of your facility, scope of the audit, and the volume of documentation that must be created.
 With maintenance management software, audits will be faster, easier, and possibly less frequent, saving you up to 80%.

 A CMMS keeps detailed equipment records so you can easily check information related to the status of your machines.
 You’ll also be able to find patterns in reoccurring repairs to help you make more informed decisions about maintaining versus replacing assets, lowering the downtime of your equipment and troubleshooting breakdowns faster, leading to improved asset life and reliability.

 Any of this information can be put together through report generation, which costs up to 50% less with CMMS automated reporting capabilities.
 Self-refreshing dashboards display KPIs (Key Performance Indicators), along with notifications and alerts, which give you insight into the status of your current maintenance work.

 Built-in maintenance reports, charts, and graphs cover every aspect of your maintenance operations.
 You can modify reports to meet your needs as they change.
 User-defined data sets also filter information and sort records.

 With all of these savings, your investment in a CMMS will pay for itself in a relatively short time frame.

-ROI is something that happens over time throughout your use of FTMaintenance CMMS software.
-It involves more than making back the money you spent on the software (your “payback”) and occurs when you begin seeing benefits that exceed your cost of investment, which varies for every business.
-Ready to learn more about how a CMMS can help you reduce costs in all of these areas, ensuring significant ROI?
-See FTMaintenance CMMS in action today by scheduling a demo.
+Achieving a positive CMMS ROI is something that happens over time throughout your use of FTMaintenance CMMS software.
+It involves more than making back the money you spent on the software (your “payback”).
+The “real” return occurs when you begin seeing changes in the way your maintenance team operates.
+See how FTMaintenance can help you reduce your maintenance management costs by scheduling a demo.